eBay/tsv-utils/docs/TipsAndTricks.md

 Remember to use the correct `sort` program name if an updated version has been installed under a different name.
 This may be `gsort` on some systems.

 *More details*: The `--buffer-size` option may affect `sort` programs differently depending on whether input is being read from files or standard input.
 This is the case for [GNU sort](https://www.gnu.org/software/coreutils/manual/coreutils.html#sort-invocation), perhaps the most common `sort` program available.
 This is because by default `sort` uses different methods to choose an internal buffer size when reading from files and when reading from standard input. `--buffer-size` controls both.
-On a machine with large amounts of RAM, say, 64 GB, picking a 1 or 2 GB buffer size may actually slow `sort` down when reading from files, while speeding it up when reading from standard input.
+On a machine with large amounts of RAM, e.g. 64 GB, picking a 1 or 2 GB buffer size may actually slow `sort` down when reading from files, while speeding it up when reading from standard input.
 The author has not experimented with enough systems to make a universal recommendation, but a bit of experimentation on any specific system should help.
 [GNU sort](https://www.gnu.org/software/coreutils/manual/coreutils.html#sort-invocation) has additional options when optimum performance is needed.

 ### Turn off locale sensitive sorting when not needed